 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+Religion or Belief Yes Visitors of all religions and beliefs could be affected by the closure of the VIC as they may not be able to access information about places of worship in the city in a "non- denominational" environment.
+Ensure all VIPs are located in places that may not exclude certain visitors.
 Sexual Orientation Yes The current VIC has the space to rack LGBT literature, so that customers do not have to identify themselves as LGBT when looking for information.
 It is unlikely that the VIPs will have sufficient racking space to do this.
 Ensure VIPs are located in places that LGBT visitors would not feel uncomfortable going to.
 Child Poverty No The same, reduced, service will be as accessible by poorer families as those on higher incomes.
-Other groups relevant to this proposal - ive impacts identified across your service are ce areas?
-Please explain what these might be • • Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above)
+Other groups relevant to this proposal - - ive impacts identified across your service are ce areas?
+Please explain what these might be Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above)

 Service Area Revenues & Benefits Budget Ref.
 EIA 28 Head of Service Graham Bourne Briefly and simply explain what budget changes are proposed.
-Budget Proposal This impact assessment is in relation to the Revenues & Benefits Service within the City Services Delivery Unit.
+(Link to Guidance) Budget Proposal Briefly and simply explain what budget changes are proposed.
+(Link to Guidance) This impact assessment is in relation to the Revenues & Benefits Service within the City Services Delivery Unit.
 This is an assessment of the equality impact of the downsizing of the benefit function within the service.
 This is a continuation of a downsizing programme that began in 2011 when the government first revealed its welfare reform intentions and the associated plans to incrementally reduce funding to local authorities in respect of housing benefit and council tax benefit administration.
 Subsequently the localisation agenda has resulted in legislation to replace council tax benefit with council tax support, again with funding implications.
 The overall downsizing strategy incorporates a systems thinking approach with a view to improving service to the customer and cost effectiveness to the service.
 In respect of the latter point, this is a necessary improvement because caseloads remain high and funding to the service is being reduced.
 The government grant funding projections are based on predicted falls in caseload tracking an expected improvement in the economy.
 While the national unemployment figures are falling these are yet to translate into a reduction in the overall caseload, partly because there has been a significant increase in low wage / part time workers claiming benefits.
-The service already has a comprehensive EIA in place but in addition there are two specific changes from 1 April 2013 that are subject to separate EIAs.
+The service already has a comprehensive EIA in place but in addition there are two specific changes from 1 Apri 2013 that are subject to separate EIAs.
 The Council Tax Support EIA highlights the issues related to the proposed replacement for Council Tax Benefit, and the Social Fund EIA (currently in draft form) relates to the authority's new duty to take on a discretionary fund previously administered by the Department of Work and Pensions.
 Both of these EIAs are attached for information.
-This EIA is for the proposal to reduce administrative costs by £150k, in the main by reducing posts.
-This document highlights the equality impact associated with the overall service and does not go into the detail of the two specific we Summary of impacts Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or
+This EIA is for the two benefit budget proposals.
+The first is to reduce administrative costs by £150k, in the main by reducing p